AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 Unsurprisingly, `john` immedaitely reports failure.
 Careful readers will also notice that `john` reports it has "`Loaded 21 password hashes`" but notes they have been loaded "`with 21 different salts`."
 Thanks, `john`.

 By now it should be pretty clear why we failed.
-There are only four guesses in our sanity check wordlist, while the number of possible guesses (the search space we need to attack) is in the zillions.
-Clearly, we need a bigger wordlist.
+There are only four guesses in our sanity check wordlist, while the number of possible guesses (the search space we need to attack) is in the zillions upon zillions.
+Clearly, we need to at least make more than four guesses; we need a bigger wordlist.
 Moreover, we need a *smart* wordlist, not just any list of words.

 ## Your first crack